WELCOME to my website!

 After a lifetime of admiring and proudly wearing them for nearly a quarter century, I noticed that some of my oldest, most beloved bow ties were starting to show their age, becoming thin and frayed.

-Living in the Netherlands, where bow tear wearing was almost unobserved and the rare bow tie one would find at a department store was almost always a pre-tied, strap-around-the-neck version, I turned to the internet.
+Living in the Netherlands, where bow tie wearing was almost unobserved and the rare bow tie one would find at a department store was almost always a pre-tied, strap-around-the-neck version, I turned to the internet.

 Then one day, I stumbled upon an old YouTube episode of Martha Stewart making handmade bow ties with her guest who showed how fast, easy and inexpensive it was to make them as Christmas gifts.
 That aroused my curiosity and I started combing the web for inspiration and what I discovered soon thereafter, became the inspiration for starting my own bow tie company.